Why an Annual Training Plan Makes the Difference Between Making & Missing Goals - Coach Tip Tuesday

 What is an Annual Training Plan?

 An Annual Training Plan is what the name implies: It is the plan for an athlete’s training over the course of an annual (yearly) cycle.
 It can be thought of as a roadmap; an Annual Training Plan forecasts the training phases that will be leveraged as an athlete progresses toward their goal races in a given season or year.
 It also accounts for any major happenings in the athlete’s life, such as milestones (weddings, graduations, etc.), vacations, and personal happenings (work travel, etc.).
+Basically, the Annual Training Plan gives a holistic, long-term view of all of the elements that need to be factored in when planning an athlete’s training.

 Most athletes set goals, and they seek to accomplish these goals at races.
 (Remember: Races and goals are not the same thing.
 Races are the setting in which athletes seek to accomplish goals, but they are rarely goals in and of themselves.)
 That being said, it’s important for athletes to prioritize their races; not every race can be treated the same in terms of importance and priority from both a physiological and a psychological standpoint, as not every race can be the setting where all goals that an athlete sets can be accomplished.

 A-Races are the most important races in a given season or year to an athlete; these are the races where athletes are seeking to have the highest probability of successfully reaching their goals.
 A-Races require a lot of time and energy to prepare for, and they also require a significant amount of time to recover properly from.
-As such, A-Races are used as the main “landmarks” in an Annual Training Plan.
-To get started with designing an Annual Training Plan, you plot where A-Races fall temporally and then work backwards from these dates to plan the rest of the Annual Training Plan.
+As such, I recommend using A-Races as the main “landmarks” in an Annual Training Plan.
+To get started with designing an Annual Training Plan, plot where A-Races fall temporally and then work backwards from these dates to plan the rest of the Annual Training Plan.

 Once A-Races are plotted, you work back temporally, planning out the microcycles that make up the mesocycles.
 In Linear Periodization, which is the most common (though not the only) method of annual planning deployed in endurance sports training plan design, mesocycles fall in a particular order that builds in specificity as the athlete gets temporally closer to their A-Race.
 Working backwards ensures that the most specific (and therefore, arguably the most important) time periods of training happen at the correct times relative to an athlete’s goal, which in turn helps an athlete be as prepared as possible on race day to try to reach their goals.